elierosie0/express-mod/README.md

 Supported library: `zod`

-> Note: With some libraries besides `zod` can also be integrated with routing validation, but you just have to set it up yourself.
-Our developers are working on it to put everything convenient.
+> Note: For other libraries beside `zod` can also be integrated with `express-mod`, but you just have to set it up yourself.

 Example